 You will notice curtains around your child's bed space.
 These are used to respect your child's privacy during doctor reviews and nursing cares.
 They must remain open and can be secured back at all other times (including overnight) to ensure the safety of each and every patient.

 Please be mindful of the privacy and dignity of patients, of the need for courtesy and quiet, and of the potential that mobile devices have for interfering with sensitive medical devices.
 With this in mind, we ask that all mobile phones are set to silent/vibrate mode to reduce disturbance for others, phone calls are taken in the designated areas and that headphones are used to watch TV or listen to music.
 Mobile devices must be not be used to take photographs, videos or voice recordings of patients, staff or the environment.
 This includes mobile/smart phones, tablets, laptops etc.

 During term time week days, our hospital school teachers will come to see your child if they are well enough to participate in educational activities.
 This can be delivered at the bed side or in the hospital school (link to hospital school section).
 We can arrange for exams to be taken for those who are well enough to do so.

-There is a youth service available for young people aged 11 years and above (link to youth services section).
-We also have a play and development team (hyperlink to play and development team section) who provide age-related activities for your child and deliver distraction when needed.
+There is a youth service available for young people aged 11 years and above (click here for more information on our Youth Services).
+We also have a play and development team (click here for more information) who provide age-related activities for your child and deliver distraction when needed.
 There are playrooms on each ward which children can utilise; however please note that they should be accompanied at all times and food/drinks are not permitted in these areas.

 We actively encourage parents/carers to stay overnight with their child but we are only able to provide one parent bed per patient if available.
 There is a parent toilet/shower room on each ward and towels can be provided upon request.
 A small selection of toiletries can be provided for unplanned stays if available; alternatively there is a pharmacy near the main entrance to buy toiletries from.